“ Every company has the potential to change the world, and will not survive if it doesn’t” [Sir Richard Branson]

 identify and interpret material ESG issues that can bring an edge to core business and the value creation chain

-Dana Hanby is the Founder of Health Equity Exchange – a portal that brings experts and users together, fosters innovation and facilitates the development of solutions, which not only respond but also create new trends.
+Dana Hanby is the Founder of Health Equity Exchange – a portal that brings experts and users together, fostering innovation and facilitating the development of solutions, which not only respond to but also create new trends.
 Dana has experience in New Market Entry, Business Expansion and Development with the expertise in Financial Environmental markets.